Ahmed-AG/k8s-quick-start-tutorial/task4.md

               name: mongodb-secret
               key: mongo-password
 ```
 The last thing we need to add in the deployment is setting up the Database server name.
-We will do that using hte ConfigMap data we set earlier
+We will do that using the ConfigMap data we set earlier
 ```
         - name: ME_CONFIG_MONGODB_SERVER
           valueFrom: